Fast Bayesian Functional Principal Components Analysis: Methods

 \subsection{Extensions}

-Fast BayesFPCA can be extended to the multilevel, structural, and longitudinal functional data \cite{di_multilevel_2009,greven_longitudinal_2010,shoustructuredPCA}, which are becoming increasingly common in applications.
-We demonstrate how to extend Fast BayesFPCA to fit a multilevel model.
-The data structure is of the form $Y_{ij}(t), i =1,\ldots, N$, $j=1,\ldots,J_i$, $t \in T = \{t_1, \ldots, t_M\}$, where there are $J_i$ observations for each group $i \leq I$.
-A model for such data is Gaussian MFPCA \citep{di_multilevel_2009,Zipunnikov_HDMFPCA}.
+FAST can be extended to multilevel, structural, and longitudinal functional data \citep{di_multilevel_2009,greven_longitudinal_2010,shou_structured_2015}, which are becoming increasingly common in applications.
+We demonstrate how to extend FAST to fit a multilevel model.
+The data structure is of the form $Y_{ij}(t), i =1,\ldots, N$, $j=1,\ldots,J_i$, $t \in T = \{t_1, \ldots, t_M\}$, where there are $J_i$ observations for each group $i$.
+A model for such data is MFPCA \citep{di_multilevel_2009,Zipunnikov_HDMFPCA}

 where $\mu(t)$ is the population mean and $\eta_j(t)$ are visit-specific deviations from the population mean.
 The subject-level (level 1) deviations from the visit-specific mean are modeled by $U_i(t)=\sum_{k = 1}^{K_1} \xi_{ik}\phi_k^{(1)}(t)$, where $\phi_k^{(1)}(t)$, $k = 1,\ldots, K_1$ are the first level eigenfunctions, $\xi_{ik} \sim N(0, \lambda^{(1)}_k)$, and $\lambda_k^{(1)}$ are the eigenvalues corresponding to $\phi_k^{(1)}(t)$.
 The subject/visit-specific (level 2) deviations from the subject-specific mean are modeled by $W_{ij}(t)=\sum_{l = 1}^{K_2}\zeta_{ijl}\phi_{l}^{(2)}(t)$, where $\phi_l^{(2)}(t)$, $l = 1,\ldots, K_2$ are the second level eigenfunctions, $\zeta_{ijl} \sim N(0, \lambda^{(2)}_l)$, and $\lambda^{(2)}_l$ are the eigenvalues corresponding to $\phi_l^{(2)}(t)$.
 Finally, $\epsilon_{ij}(t) \sim N(0, \sigma^2)$ is the error process.
 All functional components, $\epsilon_{ij}(t), U_i(t)$ and $W_{ij}(t)$, are assumed to be mutually independent.